prasunshrestha/understanding_poverty_data_across_nations/README.md

 # Summary

-A panel data analysis the effects of different levels of educational attainment on poverty alleviation aggregating thepoverty rate dataset from the World Bank and Barro-Lee educational attainment data of 108 nations from 1975-2010.
-The case studies of Nepal and Ethiopia follow to unearth the dimensions of poverty not explained by the econometrics, such as culture.
+A panel data analysis of the effects of different educational attainment levels on poverty alleviation, aggregating the poverty rate dataset from the World Bank and Barro-Lee educational attainment data of 108 nations from 1975-2010.
+Nepal and Ethiopia's case studies follow to unearth the dimensions of poverty not explained by the econometrics, such as culture.

 --